 “Unapproved procedures take away from legitimate research,” Knoepfler said.

-Knoepfler, a stem cell biologist and cancer survivor, offers a guide to better understanding the experimental HSCT treatment on his blog, TheNiche.
+Knoepfler, a stem cell biologist and cancer survivor, offers a guide to better understanding the experimental HSCT treatment on his blog,

 “I realize there’s desperate need to understand why someone would roll the dice,” Knoepfler said.
 “But it’s to everyone’s benefit to understand risks with the benefits.
 Timely reporting during a trial is essential.”

-In November 2017, Dr. Richard Burt at the Northwestern University Feinberg School of Medicine, was issued a warning from the FDA for numerous violations.
+In November 2017, Dr. Richard Burt at the Northwestern University Feinberg School of Medicine, was issued a

 FDA officials said two of the four deaths that occurred during one of Burt’s HSCT trials were not reported in a timely manner.
-Corrective actions were by taken by Burt within a month, according to a close out letter from FDA.
+Corrective actions were by taken by Burt within a month, according to a

 In a 2009 benefit-risk analysis of MS patients, most of the 651 patients surveyed indicated they were willing to risk their life in order to receive better health results.